Kenshiki Labs

 Why It Matters

-This is where Kenshiki constrains the question up front instead of hoping post-generation scoring can repair a sloppy prompt after the fact.
+This is where Kenshiki Labs constrains the question up front instead of hoping post-generation scoring can repair a sloppy prompt after the fact.

 Coverage derived from acronym-level scanner output